Programmer-SharmaJi/FARM-INDIA/README.md

 3. Market prices and trade policies:

-Farmers are often at the mercy of market prices and trade policies, which can change rapidly and unpredictably, making it difficult to plan for the future and make a living.[4]
+Farmers are often at the mercy of market prices and trade policies, which can change rapidly and unpredictably, making it difficult to plan for the future and make a living

 4. Access to financing and resources: